 While mushrooms in your garden may evoke a sense of curiosity and wonder, it’s crucial to recognize their role in the delicate balance of the ecosystem.
 They contribute to soil fertility, plant vitality, and the overall health of the garden.
 So, next time you spot these captivating fungal marvels, take a moment to appreciate the fascinating world that lies beneath the surface.

 Mushrooms are quite amazing.
 The many species of fungi in the family of mushrooms have adapted to a wide range of environments.
 You will find them in many colors and habitats.
 Each one is adapted to a niche that they occupy.

 What we call mushrooms are really the fruiting bodies of the mycelium, which spreads below the ground beneath our feet.
 The mycelium spreads through the soil, looking a bit like a spider web.
-Some mycelium from certain species have a symbiotic relationship with trees and plants.
+Some mycelium from certain species has a symbiotic relationship with trees and plants.
 The mycelium attaches to the tree roots and provides the tree with nutrients.
-In return, the tree provides the mycelium with sugars and carbohydrates it needs, through photosynthesis in the leaves.
+In return, the tree provides the mycelium with the sugars and carbohydrates it needs, through photosynthesis in the leaves.
 A good example of this is the relationship that the highly prized Morel mushroom has with certain trees.